SammySant/Project-Pokedex-JS/README.md

 To start the server and test all the operations, I've used the Live Server.
 It's an extension from VSCode Studio to run this html.

+To anyone who want to test it, check : https://sammysant.github.io/Project-Pokedex-JS/